 Jason is a trucker.
 His son is 5 and is autistic.
 His wife is fighting stage 4 cancer.
 They live in a three-flat with extended family.
-The family is quarantining by floor so Josh’s wife will have the least exposure possible to Covid.
-Josh’s mom has come in from the suburbs to join their floor and help them out.
+The family is quarantining by floor so Jason’s wife will have the least exposure possible to Covid.
+Jason’s mom has come in from the suburbs to join their floor and help them out.
 But it’s still a lot fewer people than usual.

 “It was hard over the holidays,” Jason told me.
 “Thanksgiving, Christmas—it’s not the same without everyone gathered around the table.”

 School tells Jason his son is “high-functioning,” but remote preschool has been a bust.
 “He’s regressing,” Jason said.
 “He’s non-verbal.”
 Much as the family would like their son to be back in school, they can’t risk it while his mother is in treatment and her immune system is weakened.
 “We’ll just have to wait,” Jason told me.

 The Mother Who Studies the Numbers

 After the district released the latest version of its reopening plan, a friend of mine, a mom on the north side, took it upon herself to understand Chicago’s Covid-19 dashboard at a whole new level.
 “I know more about the City of Chicago Covid dashboard than I ever thought I would,” she said, with a note of rueful pride.